ShizukaDonaghue/serene-meditation/README.md

 PLACEHOLDER FOR IMAGE***********

 ### Brower Compatibility
-Appearance, functionality and responsiveness of the website was tested with the following browsers and no issues were found:<br>
+Appearance, functionality and responsiveness of the website were tested with the following browsers and no issues were found:<br>
 * Google Chrome
 * Safari
 * Microsoft Edge